Apple Inc.’s next breakthrough may be powered by Augmented Reality (AR).

 A detailed report by UBS in February this year showed that early AR may arrive with iPhone 8, which could include a ‘moderate 3D mapping using stereoscopic vision and possibly an AR software development kit’.
-The report suggested that Apple has a competitive advantage with its core competencies which include hardware expertise, HW/software integration, large and loyal customer database and an existing cloud infrastructure for data gathering.
+The report suggested that Apple has a competitive advantage with its core competencies which include hardware expertise, HW/software integration, a large and loyal customer database, and existing cloud infrastructure for data gathering.

 Though nothing on its AR extension has been confirmed by Apple, its past AR-acquisitions subtly points towards the company’s intention of expanding the AR division.
-Such talent- acquisitions will uplift Apple’s facial recognition and AR capabilities, preparing it for a potential AR demand and allowing it to compete with the likes of Microsoft and Samsung.
+Such talent- acquisition will uplift Apple’s facial recognition and AR capabilities, preparing it for a potential AR demand and allowing it to compete with the likes of Microsoft and Samsung.

 In 2015, Apple had acquired a German company Metaio, whose AR software has been used by Ikea and Ferrari.
 Metaio uses 3D tracking capable devices to develop and position AR apps.
-In the same year, Apple confirmed in a statement to TechCrunch that it acquired Zurich-based Faceshift — which creates animated avatars and other figures to capture a person’s facial expressions in real time.
+In the same year, Apple confirmed in a statement to TechCrunch that it acquired Zurich-based Faceshift — which creates animated avatars and other figures to capture a person’s facial expressions in real-time.
 Faceshift is most famously known for its motion capture tech in Star Wars.

 In 2016, Apple bought a computer vision AR startup, FlyBy Media which allows mobile devices to “see” the world through “spatial recognition”.
 FlyBy Media has applications from indoor navigation and sensor fusion to image recognition and 3D tracking.
-According to Business Insider, FlyBy Media’s integration with Apple could potentially allow AR technology into the camera of future iPhones for image recognition through camera’s feed.
+According to Business Insider, FlyBy Media’s integration with Apple could potentially allow AR technology into the camera of future iPhones for image recognition through the camera’s feed.

 In 2016, investments in both VR/AR startups have amounted to a whopping $2.3billion, about three times the $700+million invested in 2015, according to a report by Digi-Capital.
 Though both AR and VR alter our perception of the world, they remain quite distinguishable.
 While AR allows digital overlays within the existing reality, VR replaces real-world views through computer-generated simulations and disconnects people from the real space.

-AR is already making its way into firms like BMW, Boeing and Airbus to improve their existing capabilities.
+AR is already making its way into firms like BMW, Boeing, and Airbus to improve their existing capabilities.
 Boeing uses Google Glass to assist aircraft wire harnessing, helping the technicians reduce workflow time.
 Earlier this year, BMW became the world’s first automotive brand to offer its customers a 3D augmented experience of its products.

 The third concept of Mixed Reality (MR) blurs these lines and combines the two worlds of AR and VR.
-A good example would be of Microsoft’s HoloLens.
-HoloLens allows people, places, and objects from the “physical and virtual worlds to merge together in a blended environment that becomes your canvas”.
+A good example would be Microsoft’s HoloLens.
+HoloLens allows people, places, and objects from the “physical and virtual worlds to merge in a blended environment that becomes your canvas”.
 In February 2017, Samsung showcased a remote control VR/AR solution called Monitorless.
 The solution consists of a special pair of glasses that looks like regular sunglasses and enables consumers to use devices like smartphones and PCs without a monitor.

 After the success of Pokémon Go, altering the reality is clearly the next big thing for firms investing in AR/VR/MR startups but most importantly, for consumers who are eager to embrace this next generation of technology.